kevin1024/kevin1024.github.com/source/_posts/2013-07-18-10-things-i-learned-deploying-graphite.markdown

 I have tried and failed a few times getting Graphite into a state where it could be deployed automatically, and I usually gave up going "wow this tool is hard to deploy, and Munin is good enough anyway" so I kept giving up.

-## Why is deploying Graphite a huge pain in the ass?
+## Why is deploying Graphite a pain in the ass?

 I think the main reason is that *django is a pain in the ass to deploy*.
 After noodling around with this for awhile, I figured out a pretty good way to deploy Graphite, and have made [a puppet module](https://github.com/kevin1024/graphite-puppet) for installing Graphite on a RHEL6 or Centos6 server.